utshomax/postman-docs/src/pages/docs/integrations/available-integrations/sentry.md

 1. Sign in to [Sentry](https://sentry.io/auth/login/).
 1. Create a new [internal integration](https://docs.sentry.io/product/integrations/integration-platform/).
 Sentry automatically generates an auth token for the integration.
 1. Copy the new auth token.
 (You might want to save the token somewhere safe.)

+> You can manage your auth tokens on the [Sentry Auth Tokens page](https://sentry.io/settings/account/api/auth-tokens/).

 ## Configuring a Sentry integration